Osbaldwick: Pubs

-The Derwent Arms, in the old part of the village, was built in 1823 when it was known as The Black Bull.
-It consisted of the main pub house and a stable for two horses with a granary over it.
+Situated on Osbaldwick Village, it was built in 1823.
+Known as The Black Bull until 1937, it consisted of the main pub house and a two-horse stable with a granary.
 To the right were two cow houses with a small orchard and pig pen behind.
 In front of this was another outbuilding.
 In the early years the pub had a wash house.
 Later, a long cattle shed for eight to nine cows was added onto the west side of the stable.
-It was later renamed The Derwent Arms after the Derwent Valley Light Railway which used to run through the village.
+It was later renamed The Derwent Arms after the Derwent Valley Light Railway.
 It currently consists of a rendered brick building with the public rooms on the ground floor and accommodation for the owners above.
 The pub has a large field which is used to host community events such as the village fair and a bonfire night.